adelakowski/CocoaMQTT/README.md

 ```ruby
 File not found: /Applications/Xcode.app/Contents/Developer/Toolchains/XcodeDefault.xctoolchain/usr/lib/arc/libarclite_iphonesimulator.a
 ```
-If you encounter the issue, Please update your project minimum depolyments to 11.0
+If you encounter the issue, Please update your project minimum deployments to 11.0

 ## Installation
 ### CocoaPods

-To integrate CocoaMQTT into your Xcode project using [CocoaPods](http://cocoapods.org), you need to modify you `Podfile` like the followings:
+To integrate CocoaMQTT into your Xcode project using [CocoaPods](http://cocoapods.org), you need to modify your `Podfile` like the following:

 ```ruby
 use_frameworks!